Redeployment and Live Reload

 In a webforJ app, this means regenerating the WAR file whenever modifications are made to the code.

 Changes to Java classes and resources on the classpath are typically monitored by the IDE.
-When a Java class is modified and the file is saved, either by the IDE automatically or manually by the developer, these tools kick in to compile and place the updated class files in the target directory to apply these changes.
+When a Java class is modified and the file is saved, either by the IDE automatically or manually by the developer, these tools kick in to compile and place the updated class files in the target directory to apply the changes.

 Live reload